Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Plant your rhizomes 2 – 2 ½ feet apart.
 If you are planting them along the foundation of your house or along a sidewalk or driveway, plant them 2 feet back from the foundation, sidewalk or driveway.
 The rosettes of leaves are quite large and require a lot of space.

-Agapanthus grows best in full sun, which means 6 – 8 hours of sunlight each day.
+Agapanthus grows best in full sun, which means a minimum of 6 – 8 hours of sunlight each day.
 Morning sun only or afternoon sun only is not sufficient.
 It can tolerate poor soils, but well-drained soils are a must.
 The plants will develop root rot in wet or soggy soils.

 Once the plants are established in your garden, they are drought tolerant.
 There is no need to water except during periods of drought.
 During those periods, water your plants but don’t water again until the top inch of the soil has dried out.